openssl/openssl/INSTALL.md

 ### Automatic Configuration

-In previous version, the `config` script determined the platform type and compiler and then called `Configure`.
+In previous versions, the `config` script determined the platform type and compiler and then called `Configure`.
 Starting with this release, they are the same.